-Kentucky Rescue and Restore Victims of Human Trafficking helps Kentucky communities identify trafficking victims by training law enforcement, health care workers, social workers, and other community members to recognize the signs and situations of both sex and labor trafficking.
+Kentucky Rescue and Restore Victims of Human Trafficking helps local communities identify trafficking victims by training law enforcement, health care workers, social workers, and other community members to recognize the signs and situations of both sex and labor trafficking.

 “They have been made to feel less than human, deprived of the ability to make their own choices,” said Marissa Castellanos, program manager of Kentucky Rescue and Restore.
 “Just being treated with a measure of dignity and respect and being able to make choices, even very basic choices, helps them feel human again.”

-From there, the program provides a range of services including case management, counseling, health care, and assistance with legal, immigration, and criminal court issues.
+The program provides a range of services including case management, counseling, health care, and assistance with legal, immigration, and criminal court issues.
 These services go a long way in helping survivors value themselves again.

 “We show them that they have infinite value, and that we will be there to help no matter what was done to them,” said Castellanos.
 “Their dignity can’t be taken away.
 It’s always there.”